 2019-2020 Academic Year

-Already this term we have had several school trips and visits including a trip to Stansted Airport for students to meet with engineers at Ryanair, a visit to Morrisons Utility for two of our Year 11 students to see the apprenticeships on offer within the company, a 5 day sailing trip for Key Stage 3 pupils, and an afternoon at a local careers fair.
+During the Autumn term we had several school trips and visits including a trip to Stansted Airport for students to meet with engineers at Ryanair, a visit to Morrisons Utility for two of our Year 11 students to see the apprenticeships on offer within the company, a 5 day sailing trip for Key Stage 3 pupils, and an afternoon at a local careers fair.

 Year 11 students visited Morrison Utility Services to see the apprenticeships on offer with the company.